 I lost my job.
-Can I keep my HSA?
+What happens to my HSA?

 HSA and COBRA

-Can I pay for COBRA premiums with my HSA?
+Can I pay COBRA premiums with my HSA?

-Generally speaking, most insurance premiums cannot be covered by an HSA; they are not included on the eligible expense list published by the IRS.
-However, there are a few exceptions.
-According to IRS publication 969:
+Generally speaking, insurance premiums are not on the IRS-approved list of eligible HSA expenses.
+However, there are a few exceptions, including COBRA.
+According to IRS Publication 969:

 - Long-term care insurance.